-Alabama Theft Penalties
+Alabama Theft Penalties | Felony or Misdemeanor

-Theft of property in the fourth degree is a Class A Misdemeanor, which means the value of the property is less than $500, but it is still a crime of moral turpitude.
+According to Alabama theft law, theft of property in the fourth degree is a Class A Misdemeanor, which means the value of the property is less than $500, but it is still a crime of moral turpitude.
 Accordingly, if convicted, the person still can lose certain rights so when clients are charged with theft cases, attorneys try to negotiate sentence reductions and/or amendments to other charges that do not have the moral turpitude consequence and subsequent theft penalties.

 Alabama has a habitual offender statute that allows enhanced punishment and theft penalties in Alabama for people with a prior criminal history.
 Alabama also has sentencing guidelines, which are a departure from the traditional statutory provisions.
-For example, a Class B Felony cannot be punished with less than two years’ incarceration or more than 20 years.
+For example, a Class B Felony cannot be punished with less than two years’ incarceration nor more than 20 years.
 However, under the sentencing guidelines, there is a mechanism that weighs out different factors, one of which is prior criminal history.

-A lawyer will try to spend time with their client helping them to understand the law and some of the possible consequences when charged with theft.
-Additionally, they try to make referrals, if counseling, drug counseling, or marital counseling is needed, because there may be underlying events that triggered the behavior that resulted in the client’s arrest.
-Once someone speaks to an experienced attorney to begin their case to mitigate their theft penalties in Alabama, they will feel a sense of relief because their attorneys will work hard to get the best possible outcome in their case.
+A lawyer will spend time with their client and help them understand theft law and some of the possible consequences when charged with theft.
+Additionally they try to make referrals if counseling, drug counseling, or marital counseling is needed, because there may be underlying events that triggered the behavior that resulted in the client’s arrest.
+Once someone speaks to an experienced attorney to begin their case to mitigate their theft penalties in Alabama, they will feel a sense of relief because their Alabama attorney will work hard to get the best possible outcome in their case.